Harnessing the transformative power of human rights law to eradicate violence against women

 - The In Visibility series contains contributions from feminists around the world whose work has brought women’s lived experiences into the public sphere, sharing with us the readings, role models and advocacy that inspired their journey.

-Given the variety of institutions working to tackle violence against women, this is necessarily a work in progress.
-It is aimed to be a tool for your use.
-Please let us know if it works for you – what changes we can make – and your views.
+Given the variety of institutions working to eradicate violence against women, this is necessarily a work in progress.
+It is aimed to be a tool for your information and use, for example, for education, for advocacy for change, for law reform, and for improving services.